Validates Quality with 10-Year Reaffirmation, Highest Award Available

 The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
 The HLC accredits degree-granting post-secondary educational institutions in the North Central region, which includes Michigan and 18 other states.

-With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than 1 million students have enrolled in the college since it opened in 1965.
 A seven-person Board of Trustees governs OCC.
 Board members are elected on a non-partisan, at-large basis, serve as volunteers and are not paid.
 Mission statement: OCC is committed to empowering our students to succeed and advancing our community.
 Learn more at oaklandcc.edu.
 Mission statement: OCC is committed to empowering our students to succeed and advancing our community.
 Learn more at oaklandcc.edu.

 Media Contact: Marketing & Communications | 248.341.2020 | email@example.com